 Similarly, none of the independent variables we used to study whether a respondent would recommend living in Rapid City to older adults carried much weight in the likelihood of using this facility.
 Again, most respondents are interested in using such a facility, but it is unclear why.
-In particular, the community comfort variables that were important in the previous regression (e.g., safety from crime, knowledge of local services, etc.) had little if any impact on likelihood of using community center.
-Age cohort turned out to be the most influential variables, followed by how long a person had lived in Rapid City.
+In particular, the community comfort variables that were important in the previous regression (e.g., safety from crime, knowledge of local services, etc.) had little if any impact on likelihood of using a person had lived in Rapid City.
 These factors were the only ones statistically significant at the p<.05 level.